adamcobabe/mrv/doc/source/develop.rst

 Testing User Interfaces
 -----------------------
-Testing user interfaces is a very manual process.
+Testing of user interfaces used to be a manual process, which clearly degrades the reliability of software as its user interface will only be tested occasionally in an unrepeatable and possibly incomplete manner.

+Using python, it became far easier to automate user interface testing as your interface elements may provide a clear interface to interact with them.
+Within certain limits - you will most probably not get around testing a few things manually - you  can at least outline the expected functionality and verify the functionality within these bounds.

 The tests currently available in the ``mrv.test.maya.ui`` package are showing a few windows, the knowing user may also click a few buttons to verify that callbacks work alright.
+Considering the possibilities, the tests are rather primitive and are assumed to be working if there is no exception - there are `other tools <http://gitorious.org/animio>`_ which do much better in that respect.

-These tests at least show that the UI system is not fundamentally broken, and that Callbacks and Signals work - nonetheless the manual nature of these tests causes them not to be run very often.
+These tests currently only show that the UI system is not fundamentally broken, and that Callbacks and Signals work - nonetheless the manual nature of them causes them not to be run very often.

 The commandline required to run the tests is the following ( all platforms )::

 	$ test/bin/tmrvUI <path/to/maya/bin/maya> [ nose arguments ]

 In future, this testing system is likely to be improved, also considering that QT offers a `test library <http://qt.nokia.com/doc/4.2/qtestlib-manual.html>`_ which can virtualize mouse clicks and keyboard input, in order to fully automate user interface testing.

+Other techniques may be used to allow automated tests on default Maya user interfaces, for more information, please see the :ref:`template-project-label` section.

+.. note:: For UI tests to work, ``mayapy`` needs to be able to import ``nose`` to run the actual tests.

 Verifying Test Coverage
 -----------------------